ATTCKDigital/FLEX/__GET_STARTED_HERE/README.md

 3. Grant appropriate permissions:
 `GRANT ALL on database_name.* to database_name@localhost IDENTIFIED BY 'database_name';`

-You can do also do all the above via a GUI such as [MySQLWorkbench](https://www.mysql.com/products/workbench/).
+You can do also do all the above via a GUI such as [SequelPro](https://www.sequelpro.com/) or [MySQLWorkbench](https://www.mysql.com/products/workbench/).

 ### Project virtual host